idahopotato1/sql_repo/docs/operation_sql.md

   CASE WHEN f.store_id IS NULL THEN p.corp_item_cd ELSE f.corp_item_cd END AS corp_item_cd,
   CASE WHEN f.store_id IS NULL THEN p.upc_id ELSE f.upc_id END AS upc_id,
   CASE WHEN f.store_id IS NULL THEN p.upc_dsc ELSE f.upc_dsc END AS upc_dsc,
-  CASE WHEN candy.store_id IS NOT NULL THEN candy.total_ps WHEN f.store_id IS NOT NULL THEN f.ps_value WHEN f.parent_op_area_cd IS NOT NULL THEN f.ps_value ELSE p.ps_value END AS ps_value, CASE WHEN f.store_id IS NULL THEN NULL ELSE 'Y' END AS custom_ps_ind FROM
+  CASE WHEN f.store_id IS NOT NULL THEN f.ps_value WHEN candy.store_id IS NOT NULL THEN candy.total_ps WHEN f.parent_op_area_cd IS NOT NULL THEN f.ps_value ELSE p.ps_value END AS ps_value, END AS ps_value, CASE WHEN f.store_id IS NULL THEN NULL ELSE 'Y' END AS custom_ps_ind FROM